Tiagosous1/Getting-and-Cleaning-Data-Course-Project/README.md

 4 - Appropriately labels the data set with descriptive variable names.

 5 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+> tidy_data.txt

+Is the exported final data after going through all the sequences described above.